ISAITB/docs-itb-ta/source/testHistory/index.rst

 .. figure:: ../screenshots/test_history_admin_header.PNG
   :align: center

 Doing so will first prompt you for confirmation and then, if confirmed, will proceed to delete the obsolete test results.
-Note that the results deleted are limited to those specific to the system that is currently selected.

 .. _view_your_test_history__test_steps: